By Tom Burden, Last updated: 9/10/2019

 Varnish and various wood oils have been the traditional transparent wood finishes on boats for hundreds of years.
-Their lack of pigment allows the beauty of the wood grain to show through, while protecting the wood from the ravages of sunlight, saltwater, dirt, and abrasion.
-The finish achieved after careful application can vary from practically invisible protection for interior and exterior wood, to a glossy fine-furniture coat in which you can see your reflection.
+Their lack of pigment allows the beauty of the wood grain to show through, while protecting the wood from the ravages of sunlight, saltwater, dirt and abrasion.
+The finish achieved after careful application can vary from practically invisible protection for interior and exterior wood, to a glossy fine-furniture coat.

-Assuming you want to protect and beautify your boat's exterior wood, how do you select among the incredible (dare we say baffling?) variety of finishes?
-Knowing full well that this is as big a minefield as debating the benefits of power vs. sail, we nonetheless courageously offer the following observations:
+Assuming you want to protect and beautify your boat's exterior wood, how do you decide between the incredible (dare we say baffling?) variety of finishes?
+Knowing full well that this is as big a minefield as debating the benefits of power vs. sail, we nonetheless courageously offer the following observations.

 These satin coatings gained popularity with cruisers in the tropics looking for UV-resistant, low-maintenance brightwork.
-Formulated for ease and speed, these finishes have remarkable durability for exterior use, are easy to apply and look relatively good.
+They are remarkably durable, easy to apply and look relatively good.
 We say relatively good because some of these products, like Cetol Marine, tend to have a pigmented appearance, with an orangish brown cast.
-This is caused by synthetic iron oxide pigments that protect the wood's lignin, a key component in the strength of wood, which is degraded by UV light exposure.
-We formulated our WoodPro Plus with no pigment so the wood’s natural appearance is preserved.
-Full gloss and depth vs. convenience is the tradeoff with these finishes, but simplicity and labor savings can more than compensate.
-Ease of application is similar to teak oil, where you can apply it directly over sanded, clean wood.
-Rapid drying and no need for sanding are two of the many advantages of WoodPro Plus.
-It dries to touch in one to four hours, and is ready to recoat in five to six hours (at 65°F and 65% relative humidity), so you can apply up to five coats in just three days.
+This is caused by synthetic iron oxide pigments that protect the wood's lignin (a key component in the strength of wood) which is degraded by UV light exposure.
+Full gloss and depth take a back seat to ease of application and fast drying times with these finishes.
 Cetol comes in four varieties, with the Natural providing a more golden color resembling the real look of raw teak.
 Typically, you can apply one coat of Cetol every 24 hours.
 Overcoat any of the other Cetol finishes with the Gloss for a shiny exterior finish.
-As with all clear finishes, masking surrounding areas is highly recommended.
-Finally, our WoodShield Wood Finish allows you to achieve great results with only three coats over bare wood, and one coat annually afterward.
-Time to recoat is 12 to 20 hours at 70°F.
+When applying Cetol Gloss, masking surrounding areas is highly recommended.